crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 -   They complement us somehow, eg with new skills or perspectives that we lack.
 They will make us feel like newbies in some area!
 -   They have lots of energy and ideas, and aren't  shy in challenging the status quo.
 -   They have a strong reputation in the industry.
+-   They are totally OK with Product Space being a "manager-less" organisation.
+We have peers, colleagues and team mates, there is no "boss".
+-   They buy into the DNA we share here.
+Our model is unique and it doesn't suit everyone.
 -   They share our values and the way we approach the business (this is non-negotiable).

 Don't steal people from clients